smudge/decks/scientist.md

 # How?

 1. Run new code along side existing code. <!-- the code it is meant to replace -->

+---

+# How?

+1. Run new code along side existing code. <!-- the code it is meant to replace -->
 2. Compare outputs & track whether or not they match. <!-- also track runtime to detect perf regressions -->

+---

+# How?

+1. Run new code along side existing code. <!-- the code it is meant to replace -->
+2. Compare outputs & track whether or not they match. <!-- also track runtime to detect perf regressions -->
 3. Return the output of the existing code. <!-- so, effectively, the new code is NOT live -->

+---

+# How?

+1. Run new code along side existing code. <!-- the code it is meant to replace -->
+2. Compare outputs & track whether or not they match. <!-- also track runtime to detect perf regressions -->
+3. Return the output of the existing code. <!-- so, effectively, the new code is NOT live -->
+4. ...

+---

+# How?

+1. Run new code along side existing code. <!-- the code it is meant to replace -->
+2. Compare outputs & track whether or not they match. <!-- also track runtime to detect perf regressions -->
+3. Return the output of the existing code. <!-- so, effectively, the new code is NOT live -->
+4. ...
+5. Promote the new code and delete the existing code.

 ---